 Every year, about 300,000 kids go to the emergency department because of bike injuries, and at least 10,000 kids have injuries that require a few days in the hospital.
 One such injury is head injury, which can mean brain injury.
-Wearing a Consumer Product Safety Commission (CPSC) regulated bicycle helmet can reduce the chances of your child experiencing a head injury during a fall.
+Wearing a CPSC regulated bicycle helmet can reduce the chances of your child experiencing a head injury during a fall.

 Davannah Dunn of Kreamer, has her bike helmet fitted by Ashley Geiser, Community Health Educator.

 Marcus Broschart of Northumberland was just one of 147 children properly fitted for a bike helmet during the two hour event.
 Amy Minnier, Nurse Educator at Evangelical Community Health and Wellness (right) was one of the many staff on hand to fit helmets and give parents tips on the proper fit.

 Jorja Krall of Watsontown shows off her new, red bike helmet.